hperrin/svelte-material-ui/INSTALL.md

 You can also [use SMUI in the Svelte REPL](REPL.md).

+## Option #1: Import the Entire Package

+Install all components with `npm install svelte-material-ui`.
+While this is easier than Option #2, your CSS build will be 10k-20k larger.

-## Importing Components
+## Option #2: Import Components Individually

-You will always import Svelte components from the individual packages.
+In this approach, you import Svelte components from the individual packages.

 This method will only include the JavaScript.
 Use this for the Default Theme or the [Easy Styling Method](SASS.md#easy-styling-method).